front ensemble coordinator

 BATTERY TECHNICIAN - SNARE

-This will be Trevor’s first season with Resistance.
+This will be Trevor’s second season with Resistance.
 His teaching experience includes Broken Arrow HS, Collinsville HS, Union HS, Tahlequah HS, and Northeastern State University.
 Trevor’s performance background spans from bass and snare at The Academy Drum and Bugle Corps, along with 2 years on the snareline at Blue Stars Drum and Bugle Corps, as well as aging out with Vigilantes Indoor Percussion in 2018.
 Trevor is currently pursuing his Master’s in Percussion Performance, while also instructing the drumline at the University of Oklahoma.

 BATTERY TECHNICIAN - tenors